polcak/jsrestrictor/website/content/pages/faq.md

 ##### JavaScript Shield (JSS)

 If you have not seen any notifications (and didn't disable notifications manually), it is JavaScript Shield (JSS) that might have broken the page.
+See questions on [broken videos](#how-can-i-fix-videos-if-they-fail-to-play-or-retrieve-data-in-time) and [web workers](#i-want-to-use-a-website-that-uses-web-workers-but-it-is-broken-how-can-i-fix-the-site) for specific JSS tweaks that might solve your problem.

-Depending on your courage, try:
+In other cases, depending on your courage, try:

 ###### Disable JSS for this domain